rbtcollins/bitnami-docker/vcloud/redmine/README.md

 2. Goto **Gateways > Gateway on Kubernetes > Firewall Rules**
 3. Click on the **Add Firewall Rule** button

-Add a firewall rule named `outbound-ALL` with the source as `Internal` and destination as `External`.
+Add a firewall rule named `outbound-ALL` with the `Source` set to `Internal` and `Destination` set as `External`.

 ![gateway_public_ips_list](images/firewall-outbound-ALL.jpg)

 You can list the NAT rules using `vca nat` and the firewall rules using `vca firewall`.

-This brings us to the end of the network configuration.
 We should now be able to spin up VM's and be assured that they will be able to connect to the internet.

 ### Kubernetes master

-A Kubernetes cluster consists on one master node and one or more worker nodes.
-In this section we will create a virtual machine for the master node named `k8s-master`.
+A Kubernetes cluster consists on one master node and zero or more worker nodes.
+In this section we will setup a master node named `k8s-master`.

 #### Create `k8s-master` VM

-Begin by listing the catalog and items:
+List the catalog items using:

 ```bash
 $ vca catalog